 The five boats diving Papua New Guinea each have specific strengths and varied itineraries to consider.
 The Solomons PNG Master and True North are very part-time in the PNG liveaboard business.
 The other three each spend a significant part of the year there.
 Guests are advised to book as early as possible as popular times and itineraries can get reserved pretty quickly.

-- Solomons PNG Master – only two December 2019 cruises to PNG
+- Solomons PNG Master – only three December 2019 cruises to PNG

 - MV Febrina – 7 months/year cruising PNG

 - MV Chertan – 10 months/year cruising PNG

 - MV Spirit of Niugini – 11 months/year cruising PNG

 - True North – no schedule yet for 2020

 - Year-round diving to the Solomons with 8-11 day trips, 6-7 different itineraries that can vary based on conditions, explores the many WWII wrecks in the Iron Bottom Sound